Daniel-DS-dev/GADS_Project/README.md

 # Popoola Daniel's GADS Practise Project
+# Google Cloud Practise project
+## The cloud challenge is divided into 2 parts:

-## I completed 12 Hands-on labs on Qwiklabs, I have uploaded proof of completion of each and saved them in the folder "GADS Practise Project/Screenshots".
+## For the first challenge, I completed 12 Hands-on labs on Qwiklabs, I have uploaded proof of completion of each and saved them in the folder "GADS Practise Project/Screenshots".
 #
 # ------------------------------------------------------------------------------
-## I translated 2 labs from console instructions to 100% command line instructions, and I saved them inside the folder "GADS Practise Project/Translations"
+## For the second challenge, I translated 2 labs from console instructions to 100% command line instructions, and I saved them inside the folder "GADS Practise Project/Translations"
-## The labs I translated to 100% command line instructions are:
-### 1. Google Cloud Fundamentals: Getting Started with App Engine
-### 2. Google Cloud Fundamentals: Getting Started with Compute Engine

-# -------------------------------------------------------------------------
+# ------------------------------------------------------------------------------
 ## The labs I completed and their objectives are:

 ## From the Associate Cloud Engineer: Learning Phase 1 Main Track Channel (2020):